EU Group Blasts 'Harmful' White House Approach To Trans-Atlantic Relations

 The White House has withdrawn from the Iran nuclear deal, which the EU remains committed to, and has announced that the U.S. plans to pull out of the Paris climate agreement.
 At a NATO summit in July 2018, Trump berated European countries for not spending more on their military defense — although the U.S. recently participated in the largest war games with NATO since the Cold War, as NPR has reported.

-Some European countries are trying to bolster ties with the U.S. In October, Germany announced a year-long initiative called Wunderbar Together that will feature about 1,000 events in all 50 U.S. states.
+Some European countries are trying to bolster ties with the United States.
+In October, Germany announced a yearlong initiative called Wunderbar Together that will feature about 1,000 events in all 50 U.S. states.
 In launching the program, Germany appealed to the heavens — summoning a greeting from the first German commander of the International Space Station, Alexander Gerst, who said, "A strong relationship between both sides of the Atlantic is fundamental for successful cooperation — be it on Earth or in space."

 Schaake of the European Parliament says she sees the relationship between her bloc and the U.S. as "a relationship ending badly."

 "The EU still believes we should stay together but the U.S. partner is, you know, maybe looking around elsewhere," she says.
-"I wish the Trump administration could see that a strong transatlantic relationship is in the American self-interest."
+"I wish the Trump administration could see that a strong trans-Atlantic relationship is in the American self-interest."

-Ambassador O'Sullivan has not publicly commented on his downgraded status.
+O'Sullivan has not publicly commented on his downgraded status.
 His Twitter account still refers to him as the EU's ambassador to the United States, though technically the State Department now considers him the head of a delegation.

-Recently, O'Sullivan tweeted about how the U.S. is the largest supplier of soy beans to the EU.
+Recently, O'Sullivan tweeted about how the U.S. is the largest supplier of soybeans to the EU.
 And he pointed to a report that his bloc is stable: "Happy to note we are very much alive and kicking in 2019!"

 NPR International Affairs Correspondent Jackie Northam contributed to this report.